underwoodb-sd-ibm/incubator-openwhisk/docs/apigateway.md

   }
   ```
   The web action `hello` was invoked, returning back a JSON object including the parameter `name` sent via query parameter.
 You can pass parameters to the action via simple query parameters, or via the request body.
 Web actions allow you to invoke an action in a public way without the OpenWhisk authorization API key.

 ### Full control over the HTTP response

   The `--response-type` flag controls the target URL of the web action to be proxied by the API Gateway.
 Using `--response-type json` as above returns the full result of the action in JSON format and automatically sets the Content-Type header to `application/json` which enables you to easily get started.

-  Once you get started you want to have full control over the HTTP response properties like `statusCode`, `headers` and return different content types in the `body`.
+  Once you get started, you will want to have full control over the HTTP response properties like `statusCode`, `headers` and return different content types in the `body`.
 You can do this by using `--response-type http`, this will configure the target URL of the web action with the `http` extension.

   You can choose to change the code of the action to comply with the return of web actions with `http` extension or include the action in a sequence passing its result to a new action that transforms the result to be properly formatted for an HTTP response.
 You can read more about response types and web actions extensions in the [Web Actions](webactions.md) documentation.